 Key Stage 2

 KS2 pupils follow an annual cycle of work, which ensures that they have 2 hours of high quality P.E per week.
 Activities covered in Key Stage 2 include: dance, gymnastics, invasion games, health and fitness and athletics.
 Pupils within Year 5 participate in weekly swimming sessions at Sun Lane Swimming baths and Normanton Leisure Centre.
-KS2 pupils also work alongside ACE’s sport who provide pupils with Physical Activity sessions such as ‘Health and Wellbeing’, which looks at a holistic approach to teaching P.E and ‘Healthy Lifestyles’, which promotes the importance of living a healthy, active life and the benefits that this can have on pupils both physically and mentally.
-Our year KS2 pupils are provided with a range of interschool competitions to participate in, which possess pathways to participate in area and county finals, provided to us by ACE’s sport, in partnership with the Wakefield Active Schools.
-Pupils are assessed termly to monitor progression.
+KS2 pupils also work alongside ACE’s sport who provide pupils with Physical Activity sessions such as ‘Healthy Lifestyles’, which promotes the importance of living a healthy, active life and the benefits that this can have on pupils both physically and mentally.
+Alongside this we provide Sports Leader training to pupils, which allows out UKS2 pupils to run structured sporting activities at break and lunch time.
+Pupils within KS2 are provided with a range of interschool competitions to participate in, which possess pathways to participate in area and county finals, provided to us by ACE’s sport, in partnership with the Wakefield Active Schools.
+Pupils are assessed at the end of each year to monitor progression.

 We offer a range of after school clubs for pupils from KS1 and throughout KS2.
 Sporting clubs are linked with our competition calendar to provide pupils with a variety of sporting activities.
 Sports such as athletics, football, cheerleading, cricket and netball amongst others are just some of the afterschool clubs offered to pupils.
-Clubs are run by qualified coaches from ACE’s sport and Pro Soccer, who ensure that sessions are ran to the highest of standards.
+Clubs are run by qualified coaches from ACE’s sport, who ensure that sessions are ran to the highest of standards.